Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Which is better Phnom Penh or Siem Reap?

-Both destinations are very different; we’ve also written about whether is Phnom Penh is worth a visit.
+Both destinations are very different; we’ve also written about whether Phnom Penh is worth a visit.
 We feel that they are both fantastic destinations and both worthy of a visit.

-Do You Need A Visa?
+Do You Need A Visa For Cambodia?

 Yes.
 Coming from France with a UK passport we did need a visa.
 You will need to check with your own government website and also the official eVisa Kingdom of Cambodia- Official Government Website.